Struggling with your niche?

 THING #6: Access to me.

-You get some access to me for the entire 6 weeks outside of class time.
-Beyond planning future tours this is the only Marketing for Hippies thing I’ll be doing for January and February.
-I’m not taking on any other classes or groups.
+You get some access to me for the entire 7 weeks outside of class time.
 In addition to leading all of the classes, I’ll be checking in on the private facebook group a lot and giving my feedback on the work and questions of everyone who’s participating fully.
+I’ll be spending about four hours per week in the group, giving feedback to your work outside of the classes.

 But it’s more than that.